Credit students choose between three grade options, provided the department has permitted all options:

 - Email the instructor from your PCC email account to see if an audit is allowed.
 Include your G-number and the CRN.

-- If your instructor approves your request to audit, they must forward your email request, along with their approval, to email@example.com by 5pm on the first Friday of the term.
+- If your instructor approves your request to audit, they must forward your email request, along with their approval, to email@example.com by 5pm on the second Tuesday of the term.